paypal/butterfly/docs/QUICK_START.md

 ### 3- Running Butterfly

 * Now, finally Butterfly will be used to transform the app.
 Run the command below.
-The `s` option is a shortcut to the transformation template to be applied.

  ```
- butterfly sample-app -s 1
+ butterfly sample-app
  ```

 * Check if you got an output similar to this: